If you're submitting your resume online it's important to do it correctly. Learn all about online resume submission here.

 - Use an equals sign (=) , hyphen (-), or underscore (_) for dividing space or underlining.

-- Proof your resume.
-Make sure all incorrect and unnecessary formatting from your Word document has been eliminated.
+Be sure to proof your resume.
+Make sure all incorrect and unnecessary formatting from your Microsoft Word document has been eliminated.